ulif/ulif.openoffice/README.txt

 * ``openoffice.org-java-common``

-additional to the usual OOo packages.
+additionally to the usual OOo packages.